geefr/beatsaber-linux-goodies/Beataroni/README.md

 Head over to the [Release Page](https://github.com/geefr/beatsaber-linux-goodies/releases)  and grab the latest Beataroni release.
 Extract this to somewhere convenient.

 The binary should work on any Linux system, with these quirks:
 * On some systems it can be difficult to run the binary through a graphical file manager.
-Execute beataroni.sh instead and it should launch the UI.
+Execute Beataroni-Linux.sh instead and it should launch the UI.

 ## First Time Setup
 These steps should only need to be run once on your machine.